digitalinteraction/gecotoolbox.io/site/about.md

 ## Deployments

 The second part of the system is the deployments themselves.
-We thing the most important tools to deploy would be those that
+We think the most important tools to deploy would be those that

 - Help make decisions
 - Publish information